JessePiscaer/aiml-capstone-project/README.md

    Performs related searches per article to provide extra context.
 7. **Section Writer Agent (GPT-5)**
    - Creates condensed summaries of each article.
-   - Adds **recommendations** on how Backbase Sales can engage based on the content.
+   - Adds **recommendations** on how Banking Sales can engage based on the content.
 8. **Aggregate**
    Combines all sections into one newsletter object.
 9. **Editor Agent (GPT-5.1)**